bgd-labs/aave-proposals/src/AaveV2PolygonReserveFactorUpdate_20230717/UPDATE_RESERVE_FACTORS_POLYGON_V2.md

 The remaining assets are to receive an incremental 5% increase in the RF.
 After implementing this publication, user elasticity shall be assessed and the impact of the updates before moving forward with additional increases.

-There shall be a minimum gap of 2 weeks between each subsequent update.
-Target AIP submission date is week commencing 31st July, ain 3 weeks time.

 # Specification

 The following parameters are to be updated as follows: